 Conclusion

 This review covered some of the functionality of Up, why I like it and a few of the things I don’t like, however overall I am pretty impressed with the Up banking experience.
-I think its a great option for anyone on the path to Financial Independence looking for an online personal bank.
-In the interests of full disclosure I still hedge my bets with a secondary more ‘conventional’ bank account (ING bank), but I have been really happy with my service through Up so far
+I think it’s a great option for anyone on the path to Financial Independence looking for an online personal bank.
+In the interests of full disclosure I still hedge my bets with a secondary more ‘conventional’ bank account (ING bank), but I have been really happy with my service through Up so far.

 ….plus their orange card is even more obnoxiously fluorescent orange than INGs card, so that way when I flash it people REALLY know that I have read the Barefoot Investor.